Clue Type

 Fodder

-Answer: HEIGHTEN
+Answer: PRODUCER

 Full breakdown